clinton825/Final-Year-Project/project-info-app/README.md

 ## Environment Setup

-1. Create a `.env` file in the server directory with the following variables:
+1. Create a `.env` file in the root directory with the following variables:
 ```env
 DB_USER=your_db_user
 DB_PASSWORD=your_db_password